alisw/alibuild/troubleshooting.markdown

 2. Get a new token
 3. Source `/tmp/gclient_env*` file

 and trying again.

-### aliBuild does not work with python shipped with ANACONDA
+### aliBuild does not work on OSX with Python shipped with ANACONDA

 If you are using ANACONDA (`which python` to verify), the old version of aliBuild had troubles with it.
 Upgrading to the latest version via: